The Best Programming Languages To Learn First As A Beginner

 • They provide an amazing foundation as a first step to other career paths

-• They're both been around a long time and will be here for years to come so you'll be futureproofing yourself
+• They're both been around a long time and will be here for years to come so you'll be future proofing yourself

-Reason #1: Easy to learn for beginners
+Reason #1: Python and JavaScript are both easy to learn for beginners

 When it comes to programming languages, you have two types:

-1. Low-level languages (ex: C or C++)
+1. Low-level languages (ex: C or C++), and

 2. High-level languages (ex: Python, JavaScript, Java, C#, Rust, etc.)